 Google Analytics is a great website statistics platform for gaining important insights that inform business decisions, but it’s important to make sure the data in our analytics reports are as accurate and reliable as possible.
-Here are 6 filters to use to help filter out the noise and build better analytics reports.

 Google Analytics Filters

 Google Analytics filters, as the name suggests, provide users a way to limit and modify data that is included in a view (also known as a “profile”).
 The Google Analytics interface includes several predefined filters to include or exclude various kinds of traffic data, as well as custom filters that allow users to create advanced filters to suit their needs.
 Each filter can include or exclude data from the specific view (hence the term: “Filter Type”).
 The order of which filters are deployed is based on the order of which they are listed in the Assign Filter Order screen (which you can re-order).